 Modern Slavery

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 on behalf of all companies within the Gresham Group, including Gresham Technologies plc, Gresham Technologies (UK) Limited, Gresham Technologies (US) Inc., Gresham Technologies (Australia) Pty Ltd, Gresham Technologies (Luxembourg) SA, Gresham Enterprise Storage Inc., C24 Technologies Limited, Inforalgo Information Systems Limited and Electra Information Systems Inc. This statement constitutes the Group’s slavery and human trafficking statement for the financial year ended 31 December 2021.
-This statement was approved by the Board of Directors on 21 June 2022.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 on behalf of Gresham Technologies plc (“Gresham” or “Group”) and its wholly owned subsidiaries including Gresham Technologies (UK) Limited, Gresham Technologies (Solutions) Limited, Gresham Technologies (US) Inc., Gresham Technologies (Australia) Pty Ltd, Gresham Technologies (Luxembourg) SA, Gresham Enterprise Storage Inc., C24 Technologies Limited, Inforalgo Information Technology Limited and Electra Information Systems Inc. This statement constitutes Gresham’s slavery and human trafficking statement for the financial year ended 31 December 2022.

 1. Introduction